-The steering and suspension systems are important for your safety as well as comfort.
+The steering and suspension systems are important for your safety, as well as comfort.
 The suspension system essentially connects the vehicle to the wheels.
-It keeps the wheels on the road so they can provide traction and smoothes out bumps in the road.
+It keeps the wheels on the road so they can provide traction and smooth out the bumps in the road.
 The steering wheel is connected to the suspension system via the steering column and a series of pivoted joints.
 This allows the wheels to move up and down to adjust to the road surface without changing the steering angle.
 It also helps you turn your wheels as needed.
-Both systems require precise adjustment.
-Worn parts can make the car less stable, reduce handling, or accelerate the wear of other components – which is why it’s important to schedule an appointment for suspension repair when you start to notice problems.
+Both systems require precise adjustments.
+Worn parts can make the car less stable, reduce handling, or speed up the wear of other components—which is why it’s important to schedule an appointment for suspension repair as soon as you notice problems.

 How To Tell If You Need Help

-Since the majority of the suspension and steering systems aren’t visible, it’s difficult for drivers to see when parts are looking worn.
+Since most suspension and steering systems aren’t visible, it’s difficult for drivers to see when parts are looking worn.
 Here are a few signs you may need steering or suspension repair: